The purpose of a library policy is to:

 - Podium

-- LCD projector
+- Overhead projector

-Scheduling of a meeting or program of a group or organization in the library does not in any way constitute an endorsement by the library of the group or organization, it’s activities or the ideas and opinions expressed during the course of the meetings or programs held at the library.
+Scheduling of a meeting or program of a group or organization in the library does not in any way constitute an endorsement by the library of the group or organization, its activities or the ideas, and opinions expressed during the course of the meetings or programs held at the library.

 Publicity generated by a group or organization for a meeting or event in a library meeting room may recite the library name, address and appropriate room designation only.